nmodi007/Black-jack/README.md

 If a player gets a natural Blackjack, then the dealer pays 1.5 times the bet, so $15.

 My finds are contrary to what I hear about some only 0.5% house-advantage if you play by the chart.

+Six decks are used in the tray. cards are shuffled and then the deck is cut.